Meg4Bit/mutmut/README.rst

 Modified Mutmut can be run from the console for each new iteration, but first you have to export its location to PYTHONPATH env variable.
 The same is applied for a new module to be tested.
+Each new iteration requires .coverage_old, that stores information about previous coverage.
 The command to run tests:

 .. code-block:: console